 }

-# Deny PII disclosure in response
+# Block PII disclosure in outbound responses.

 deny contains msg if {